 What Are the Signs of Bipolar Disorder?

-In addition to extreme mood swings and depression, people with bipolar disorder can also experience other symptoms such as:
+In addition to extreme mood swings and depression, people with bipolar can also experience other symptoms such as:

 - Poor concentration

 - Sleep disturbances

 - Impaired judgment

 Can Bipolar Disorder Lead to Addiction?

 Unfortunately, bipolar disorder can lead to increased drug and alcohol addiction risk, and several reasons lead to the co-occurrence of the two conditions.

 People with bipolar often turn to substances to self-medicate their symptoms.
 This is especially true during mania, when people may feel like they need to use drugs or alcohol to keep up with their increased energy levels.